11 Predictive modelling and machine learning

 summary(m)

 Logistic regression models are regression models, because they give us a numeric output: class probabilities.
-These probabilities can however be used for classification - we can for instance classify a wine as being red if the predicted probability that it is red is at least 0.5.
-We can therefore use logistic regression as a classifier, and refer to it as such, although we should bear in mind that it actually is more than that59.
+These probabilities, however, can be used for classification – we can for instance classify a wine as being red if the predicted probability that it is red is at least 0.5.
+We can therefore use logistic regression as a classifier and refer to it as such; although, we should bear in mind that it actually is more than that55.

-We can use caret and train to fit the same a logistic regression model, and use cross-validation or the bootstrap to evaluate it.
+We can use caret and train to fit the same logistic regression model and use cross-validation or the bootstrap to evaluate it.
 We should supply the arguments method = "glm" and family = "binomial" to train to specify that we want a logistic regression model.
-Let’s do that, and run a repeated 10-fold cross-validation of the model - this takes longer to run than our mtcars example because the dataset is larger:
+Let’s do that and run a repeated 10-fold cross-validation of the model – this takes longer to run than our mtcars example because the dataset is larger:

 library(caret)